Nevedomskiy/react-mesto-auth/README.md

 Summary - https://saratov.hh.ru/resume/1309bbf3ff0be5c57f0039ed1f636655475242

 **1. Project name** - "Project: Mesto-React".
-Project work No. 10.
+Project work No. 10-11.

 **2. Purpose** - This project is used to consolidate the theoretical material in the Yandex Practicum "Web Developer" training program.
 As a result of the implementation of PR4-9, a sensitive site was made from the FIGMA layouts, which was subsequently uploaded to GITHAB and made publicly available using Diploy - [Website link] - (https://nevedomskiy.github.io/mesto/).
-During Sprint 10, the functionality of previous work was rewritten using React.
+During Sprints 10-11, the functionality of previous work was rewritten using React.

 **During the 10 sprints the following methods were researched and applied:**
    - Introduction to React: